 Yes.
-Students may book a group consultation if they are working on a group assignment.
+Students may contact firstname.lastname@example.org to book a group consultation if they are working on a group assignment.
 However, a consultant will not discuss work written by an absent group member.

 Can I link to your page or use your materials (online presentations, writing handouts, workshop descriptions) on my Canvas course page?